– Source

 November 6, 2024

-Following is the first of two interviews with author, activist, and former Democratic presidential candidate Marianne Williamson that I’ll be sharing in this post.
+Following is a November 7 interview with author, activist, and former Democratic presidential candidate Marianne Williamson.
 As my friend Mark notes about this particular ABC News Live interview:

 I sense much grace and soberness in Marianne Williamson’s voice as she diffuses the “vindication” slur/giddiness pitched at her in this interview.
 I’m curious as to what my peers are feeling they’re being guided toward over the next four years so as to find a path towards environmental and humanitarian hopes of leadership within the Democratic Party.